-"And what is it that would please the Creator?" asked Yazid.
+"And what is it that would please the Creator ?" asked Yazid.
 "Let me go on the pulpit, and I will tell you", replied Imam Zain-ul-Abidin.
 At first Yazid was unwilling to grant this request, but, being persuaded by those who were present, he reluctantly conceded, and the Imam climbed upon the pulpit.
-After praising God, blessing the Prophet, briefly dwelling upon the transitory nature of the world and exhorting men to be virtuous, he said, "Let all men know and recognise me; I am Ali, the son of Husain . . .
-I am the son of him who was killed unjustly; I am the son of him whose head was severed from the nape of the neck; I am the son of him whose mantle and turban were plundered after his death; I am the son of him over whom the angels of heaven mourned.
-O men, the Almighty has been bountiful to us, since He has placed the standard of guidance in our midst and planted the flag of ruin among those who are not with us; He has given us excellence over all His creatures and conferred on us what He never conferred on anyone else.
+After praising God, blessing the Prophet, briefly dwelling upon the transitory nature of the world and exhorting men to be virtuous, he said, "Let all men know and recognise me; I am Ali, the son of HusainI am the son of him who was killed unjustly; I am the son of him whose head was severed from the nape of the neck; I am the son of him who died thirsty: I am the son of him who fell on the field of Karbala; I am the son of him whose mantle and turban were plundered after his death; I am the son of him over whom the angels of heaven mourned.
+O men, the Almighty has been bountiful to us, since He has placed the standard of guidance in our midst and planted the flag of ruin among those who are not with us; He has given us excellence over all His creatures and conferred on us what He never conferred on any one else.
 He has distinguished us with five things, not to be met with in all creation, taken together: Knowledge; courage; generosity; love of God and love of the Prophet.
-He has bestowed on us what He did not bestow on any one else in the world!"
+He has bestowed on us what He did not bestow on any one else in the world !"

-At these stirring words, pouring out passionately from the heart of the long suffering speaker, loud wails of lamentation rose from the assembly, and Yazid, finding it expedient to interrupt him, ordered the muezzin to call out for prayers.
+At these stirring words, pouring out passionately from the heart of the longsuffering speaker, loud wails of lamentation rose from the assembly, and Yazid, finding it expedient to interrupt him, ordered the muezzin to call out for prayers.
 The muezzin cried out, "God is great," and the captive Imam responded, "Yea.
 God is greater than every great one."
 The muezzin then said, "I bear witness that there is no god but God," and the Imam repeated the words after him.
-But when the muezzin said, "I bear witness that Muhammad is the Messenger of God," the persecuted Imam turned towards Yazid and exclaimed, "Was Muhammad my grandfather or yours?"
+But when the muezzin said, "I bear witness that Muhammad is the Messenger of God," the persecuted Imam turned towards Yazeed and exclaimed, "Was Muhammad my grandfather or yours?"
 "Yours," answered the shameless tyrant.
 "Then what right had you to slay his children and make their womenfolk prisoners?" asked the Imam.
-Yazid was dumbfounded, and the cries and lamentations of the audience grew louder and louder.
-Yazid tried to exculpate himself by laying the fault of the massacre at Ibn-e-Zyad's door, but finding the reaction too strong and the feelings too deeply stirred against the perpetrators of the heinous crime, the tyrant quickly retired into die security of his palace, full of fear.
+Yazeed was dumbfounded, and the cries and lamentations of the audierce grew louder and louder.
+Yazeed tried to exculpate himself ty laying the fault of the massacre at Ibn-e-Zyad's door, but finding the reaction too strong and the feelings too deeply stirred against the perpetrators of the heinous crime, the tyrant quickly retired into the security of his palace, full of fear.

-Shortly after this incident, with a view to make his subjects forget the atrocities committed by his men at Karbala, and in order to avoid the publicity of the real facts- for ignorance of the masses was one of the mainstays of Umayyad rule-he liberated the prisoners and sent them to Medina.
+Shortly after this incident, with a view to make his subjects forget the atrocities committed by his men at Karbala, and in order to avoid the publicity of the real facts-for ignorance of the masses was one of the mainstays of Umayyad rule-he liberated the prisoners and sent them to Medina.